 If a company has a low DIO, it is converting its inventory to sales rapidly – meaning working capital can be deployed for other purposes or used to pay down debt.
 If the company has a low DIO, there is also less chance that stock will become obsolete and have to be written off.
 However, a low DIO might also indicate that the company could struggle to meet a sudden increase in demand.

 Conclusions can likewise be drawn by looking at how a particular company’s DIO changes over time.
 For example, a reduction in DIO may indicate that the company is selling inventory more rapidly in the past, whereas a higher DIO indicates that the process has slowed down.

 As a rule of thumb, a lower DIO is seen as more favorable than a higher DIO.
 DIO can be reduced by speeding up the conversion of inventory into sales, or by reducing the value of inventory held.
 As such, some strategies that businesses can adopt in order to reduce their DIO include the following:

-Increasing the accuracy of planning and forecasting to address any mismatch between predicted and actual sales.
-The more accurately you can forecast sales, the less need there will be to keep a higher than necessary level of inventory
+- Increasing the accuracy of planning and forecasting to address any mismatch between predicted and actual sales.
+The more accurately you can forecast demand, the less need there will be to keep a higher than necessary level of inventory

-Optimizing stock levels using techniques such as just-in-time delivery
+- Optimizing stock levels using inventory management techniques such as just-in-time delivery

 That said, a high DIO is not always problematic.
 Some companies may actively choose to keep higher levels of inventory – for example, if a significant increase in customer demand is expected.
 Another consideration is that some types of business will see seasonal fluctuations in demand for products, meaning that DIO may vary at different times of the year.